‘Shhh…” Mommy whispers and hugs me tight, but I still jump when the mean man bangs on the door. I’m scared it will break.

-I get really, really scared when the door rattles and he shouts bad words—words Mommy said I must never repeat even though I hear grown-ups use them.
-“I’ll be back!” he yells, his voice so scary, it makes me shake.
+I get really, really scared when the man bangs real hard.
+He shouts bad words—words Mommy says I must never say even if grown-ups use them.
+“I’ll be back!”
+His voice is so scary that I shake just like Mommy's hand..

 We stay behind the sofa for a long time before Mommy lets me go.
 She makes the sign to be quiet and crawls to the door.
 She listens then she stands to look through the peephole.
 She turns and smile, but her eyes are wet and sad.

 “It’s okay, Adam,” Mommy picks me up and kisses my cheek.
 “I’ll have the money next week.
-We’ll be okay,” she tells me over and over.
+We’ll be okay,” she tells me.

 “And were you?”
 Ariane's voice drags me back to the present.

-“No. The guy returned with two others.
-One was the man responsible for Eleanor changing,” I say, picking at a worn spot on the knee of my jeans.
-I sense her watching me, but I don’t look up.
+“No. The guy returned with two others the next day.
+One was responsible for Eleanor changing,” I say, picking at a worn spot on my jeans.
+I know she's watching me, but I don’t look up.
 I'm tired of talking about this shit.

 “And that’s your earliest memory of your mother?”
-Ariane presses; her persistence is really pissing me off now.
+Ariane asks; her persistence really pissing me off now.

-“No; I have others, but they’re not clear.”
-Eleanor smiling at me, cuddling me, how happy we were before she changed—but I don’t share that.
+“No, I have others, but they’re not clear.”
+Eleanor smiling lovingly, cuddling me; I remember how happy we were before she changed, but I don’t share that.